improve-ai/tracker-trainer/README.md

-# Improve AI Gym: Track Decisions & Rewards, Train Decision Models
+# Improve AI Gym: Simple Reinforcement Learning Tracking & Training on AWS

 The Improve AI Gym is a scalable stack of serverless services that run on AWS for tracking decisions and rewards from Improve AI SDKs and managing the training of decision models.